anjenn/closetApp/thesis_rough_draft.md

 - 2-way data-binding: YES (https://www.sam-solutions.com/blog/angular-vs-react-vs-vue/)
 - Applications written in Angular: Google, Wix, Forbes, Angular  (https://www.codeinwp.com/blog/angular-vs-vue-vs-react/)

 Further analysis: Angular is the oldest framework among the 3 candidates, which ensures good backing for any issues that their developers may encounter.
 In addition, Google is also in charge of its maintenance and improving.
 It is also the biggest framework among the 3, providing a wide range of choice of in-buid features.
 Thus, it can be a great option for large scale app with in-build features.
-It also provides a framework for developing web apps so that it does not require eany other library. (https://javascript.plainenglish.io/angular-vs-react-vs-vue-js-which-is-the-best-choice-for-2022-5ef83f2257ab)
+Moreover, Angular is a framework for developing web apps so it does not require eany other library. (https://javascript.plainenglish.io/angular-vs-react-vs-vue-js-which-is-the-best-choice-for-2022-5ef83f2257ab)

-According to the official documentation, it is a comonent-based framework for building scalable web applications.
+According to the official documentation, its component-based property also makes Angular suitable for building scalable web applications.
+With Angular, developers can take advantage of a platfrom that can scale from single-developer project to enterprise level applications. (https://angular.io/guide/what-is-angular)
 It is a collection of well-integrated libraries covering a wide variety of features, including routing, forms managements, client-server communication and etc. It also provides a suit of developer tools to help develop, build, test and update the code.
-With Angular, developers can take advantage of a platfrom that can scale from single-developer project to enterprise level applications. (https://angular.io/guide/what-is-angular)

 #####React